greenbone/templates/README-template.md

 ## Support

 For any question on the usage of X please use the [Greenbone Community Portal](https://community.greenbone.net/c/X).
 If you found a problem with the software, please [create an issue](https://github.com/greenbone/X/issues) on GitHub.
+If you are a Greenbone customer you may alternatively or additionally forward your issue to the Greenbone Support Portal.

 TODO: Replace X with project references!